If you've got one bring it! HiT works with:

-To connect a Fitbit, Garmin, or Wigthings device login into your HiT account.
+To connect a Fitbit, Garmin Health, or Withings Healthmate device login into your HiT account.

-HiT supports Fitbit, Garmin, and Withings devices includeing fitness trackers, body composition scales, and Withings blood pressure cuff.
-To gather data from all the device types you will need to enable all of the types of data you want HiT to collect and report in HiT.
+HiT supports Fitbit, Garmin Health, and Withings Healthmate devices including fitness trackers, body composition scales, and Withings blood pressure cuff.
+To gather data from all the device types for your brand we recommend that you give HiT permission to all data types available in your device's account so that data for sleep and body composition and other types of data sync directly to HiT.

 It is helpful to note that because HiT is designed to connect devices by manufacturer.
 To connect all your devices by a specific manufacturer you need only to give HiT permission to access the account that controls your devices while giving access to all the data types for your devices.

 That's all there is to it.
 HiT will begin pulling in data starting on the day you connect your device account.